 Lüddecke, T., S. Schulz, S. Steinfartz, M. Vences (2018): A salamander’s toxic arsenal: review of skin poison diversity and function in true salamanders, genus Salamandra.
 The Science of Nature 105: 56.

-A first look on the tarantula tree of life
+A first molecular perspective on the tarantula tree of life

 After two years of work we finally published our first paper on tarantula evolution in “Molecular Phylogenetics and Evolution”.
 Tarantulas, or scientifically speaking Theraphosidae, are amongst the largest and most famous spiders on earth.
 Unfortunatelly their taxonomy is still mostly founded on morphological data only so far and remains therefore highly controversial.
 In this study – of which I had the honour to be the lead author- we reconstructed the first molecular data based hypothesis on the evolution of tarantulas.
 Based on a total of six genes (three nuclear and three mitochondrial) comprising ca. 2500bp as characters and incorporating bayesian inference, maximum likelihood and maximum parsimony, we shows that indeed molecular tools have the power to unveil the tarantula evolutionary history.
 Most importantly, we demonstrate that most traditionally recognised theraphosid subfamilies, but not all, form monophyletic clades and that Madagascar very likely is home to several so far undescribed members of the Eumenophorinae subfamily.
 We developed several new primers for future molecular studies on tarantula evolution and discuss the validity of several problematic lineages within this fascinating spider family.

 Lüddecke, T., H. Krehenwinkel, G. Canning, F. Glaw, S. Longhorn, R. Tänzler, I. Wendt, M. Vences (2018): Discovering the silk road: Nuclear and mitochondrial sequence data resolve the phylogenetic relationships among theraphosid spider subfamilies.
 Molecular Phylogenetics and Evolution 119: 63-70.